asyncapi/website/pages/docs/tutorials/message-validation.md

 You will be using [Eclipse Mosquitto](https://mosquitto.org/) broker.
 The MQTT protocol provides a lightweight method of carrying out messaging using a publish/subscribe model.
 You will be using MQTT client that runs an MQTT library and connects to an MQTT broker over a network.
 Here publishers and subscribers are MQTT clients.
 The publisher and subscriber labels refer to whether the client is currently publishing messages or subscribed to receive messages.

-In previous tutorial, you have generated your application using [AsyncAPI Generator](https://github.com/asyncapi/generator) Node.js template.
-Now you will be validating the messages/events which you will be sending to your application using Mosquitto broker and MQTT client.
+In the previous tutorial, you generated your application using the [AsyncAPI Generator](https://github.com/asyncapi/generator) Node.js template.
+Now you will be validating the messages (events) which you will be sending to your application using a Mosquitto broker and MQTT client.

 #  Validate messages
 In this step, we will send a message to our application using an MQTT broker and check the errors logged when you accidentally send an invalid message.